strongdm/log-export-container/README.md

 ## Monitoring
 Currently the application supports Prometheus Metrics about the received and forwarded logs.
 For more details, please see [CONFIGURE_PROMETHEUS](docs/monitoring/CONFIGURE_PROMETHEUS.md)

+There is also a health check endpoint available at `http://localhost:24322`.
+It returns a "200 OK" HTTP response with an empty body if it is healthy.

 ## Contributing
 Refer to the [contributing](CONTRIBUTING.md) guidelines or dump part of the information here.